delta6626/365-days-of-code/README.md

 - Day 99 ✅: Made everything in Nebula responsive except the Note Editor
 - Day 100 ✅: Started making Nebula’s Note Editor mobile-friendly
 - Day 101 ✅: More progress on making the Note Editor responsive, also added auto-open for newly created notes
+- Day 102 ✅: Made Nebula's note editor fully responsive.
+All tools now work beautifully on mobile with a clean, scrollable layout.
 ---

 ## 📌 Notes